Discover this Blog about teaching demo class and our best advise to rock your job interviews!

 Pro tip: Feel free to recycle content from your TEFL course.
 You can work smarter, not harder, when preparing your online English teaching demo. 😉

 We can see your enthusiasm and willingness to commit to the process from here.
 Well done!
-Best of luck as you prepare for teaching English online; we hope you get the job and have a blast.
+Best of luck as you prepare for your teaching Demo class to English online; we hope you get the job and have a blast.